antonrajeev/Machine-Learning-CNN-Tutorial/README.md

 ---
 Requirements:
-Python 3.7 or newer: The code uses libraries compatible with Python 3
+Python 3.7 or newer: The code uses libraries compatible with Python 3 _ _ _

-You will need the following libraries: numpy>=1.20.0 matplotlib>=3.4.0 scipy>=1.6.0
+You will need the following libraries:
-scikit-image>=0.18.0
-PyTorch
+-numpy>=1.20.0
+-matplotlib>=3.4.0
+-scipy>=1.6.0
+-scikit-image>=0.18.0
+-PyTorch

 Hardware Requirements
-CPU: The code will run on a CPU, but training will be slower.
+-CPU: The code will run on a CPU, but training will be slower.
-GPU (Optional): To accelerate training, use a GPU with CUDA support.
+-GPU (Optional): To accelerate training, use a GPU with CUDA support.
 Ensure PyTorch is installed with GPU capabilities.

 Dataset
 The MNIST dataset is automatically downloaded to the ./data directory when running the code.
 Ensure you have enough disk space (approximately 15 MB).